mongodb/mongo-cxx-driver/etc/releasing.md

 $ make nocachebuild
 ```

-Then, test the image that it works as expected:
+Then, test that the image works as expected:
 ```
 $ cd redhat-ubi-9.2/
 $ make test